 snmpd.
 You can add more services as needed, such as

 dhcrelay6 for IPv6.

 systemd instance files for the newly added service(s).
 Then you can start the service in the VRF using

 systemctl start <service>@<vrf-name>.service, where

 <service> is the name of the service — such as

 dhcrelay — and

 For example, to start the

-dhcrelay service after you configured a VRF named blue, run:
+dhcrelay service after you configured a VRF named turtle, run:

 To enable the service at boot time you should also run